nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ##### Search by lesson fields
 * Finds all students with at least one lesson that matches the lesson parameters.
+* The find behaviour of lesson fields are specified in the table below.

 <table id="find-param-table">
     <thead>